henryliu18/kubernetes-howto/tasks/istio/README.md

-# This task has been tested on GKE
+# This task has been tested on GKE and bare metal K8s with metallb setup
 * GKE 1.14.6-gke.13 cluster with 2 worker nodes (2 vCPU / 7.5 GB)
 * Helm 2.14.3
 * Istio 1.3.3 with sds enabled, certmanager, grafana and kiali